meteor/meteor/content/deployment.md

 After reading this guide, you'll know:

-1. What you need to know before you deploy a Meteor application
+1. What to consider before you deploy a Meteor application
 2. How to deploy to some common Meteor hosting environments
 3. How to design a deployment process to make sure your application's quality is maintained
 4. How to monitor user behavior with analytics tools